-For more information on wastewater assets, refer to the Infrastructure Strategy on page 31(wastewater section on page 48) or the Asset Management Plan via our website.
+For more information on wastewater assets, refer to the Infrastructure Strategy on page 47 or the Asset Management Plan via our website.

 Our wastewater activity contributes to wellbeing by protecting the health and safety of our community, supporting residential and business development, and ensuring that wastewater disposal has minimal impact on the natural environment.